pinkpong111/Vector-Storm-Theory/README.md

 GRT establishes that vectors are not declared — they emerge through governance process.
 This lifecycle grounds the "what enters the S-equation" question: what counts as an active interaction pair contributing to n².

-**Noise → Vector promotion:**
+**Noise → instability vector promotion:**

+> *Noise (exploration substrate) becomes an instability vector when it crosses the promotion threshold — gaining a distinct position in the vector space and contributing to the n² interaction load.
+This transition is the operational definition of Stage 0 → Stage 1 onset at the individual input level.*

 ```
-All new inputs start as noise.
+All new inputs start as noise (exploration substrate, below promotion threshold).
-Promotion to vector status requires:
+Promotion to instability vector status requires:
   Conflict log accumulation > λ_log threshold
   Pattern stability across multiple encounters
   Upper-layer validation of proposed local rule